Planning ahead can save you big.

 Soon enough we had heat again, but we no longer had an emergency fund.

-This year I vowed to be more proactive.
+Last year, I vowed to be more proactive.
 We had our boiler serviced in August, before the cold-weather rush.
 We filled the oil tank in September.
-And although I’m confident that our heat will work on the first cold night I was wondering what other winter prep I could do to save time, money and stress once the temperatures drop.
+And although I was confident that our heat would work on the first cold night I was wondering what other winter prep I could have done to save time, money and stress once the temperatures dropped.

 It turns out there are lots.
 From making life more comfortable to preventing big maintenance issues and avoiding emergency call fees, taking time to prep your home for winter can make a big difference.
 Here’s where to start.